 In loose conditions the Racing Ralph breaks traction much sooner than the front.
 It’s hilarious fun on smoother trails, where the slide is predictable and useful for squaring off corners.
 On choppier singletrack though, the lightweight rear tyre will make you second guess your entry speed and line choice.

-Overall it’s a great bike at speed, but the rougher the trail the harder is to ride fast.
+Overall it’s a great bike at speed, but the rougher the trail the harder it is to ride fast.
 The back end can get squirrelly under duress, especially when it’s being smashed into big boulders one after the other.
 This is a combination of the rebound characteristic of the carbon flex stays, and also general swingarm flex under more violent impacts.
-But we are talking about riding some pretty hectic trails here, where the Lux Trail’s puffed-up chest means you can occasionally bite off more than you can chew.
+We are talking about riding some pretty hectic trails here, where the Lux Trail’s puffed-up chest means you can occasionally bite off more than you can chew.